 Hypertension, also known as high blood pressure, is a long-term medical condition in which the blood pressure in the arteries is persistently elevated.
-About 1 of 3 U.S. adults—or about 75 million people—have high blood pressure.
-Only about half of these people have their blood pressure under control.
+Nearly half of U.S. adults—or about 108 million people—have high blood pressure.
+Only about 1 in 4 adults have their blood pressure under control.
 Your blood pressure measurement takes into account how much blood is passing through your blood vessels and the amount of resistance the blood meets while the heart is pumping.
 Narrow arteries increase resistance.
 The narrower your arteries are, the higher your blood pressure will be.
 Over the long term, increased pressure can cause serious health issues, including heart disease, kidney disease and stroke.

 Often times, high blood pressure does not have any symptoms.
 However, sometimes people can experience: